albrow/zoom/README.md

 You should see some runtimes for various operations.
 If you see an error or if the build fails, please [open an issue](https://github.com/stephenalexbrowne/zoom/issues/new).

-Here are the results from my laptop (2.3GHz intel i7, 8GB ram) with Redis set to append-only mode:
+Here are the results from my laptop (2.3GHz intel i7, 8GB ram) using a socket connection with Redis set to append-only mode:

 ```
 BenchmarkConnection      20000000          99.2 ns/op